Avalanches, Landslides and Rock fall France

 A change in avalanche hazards in connection with climate change is uncertain.
 In general, it is assumed that the possible change would follow the snow cover evolution.
 A decrease in avalanche hazards is likely at low and medium altitudes.
 Yet, heavy precipitation events might counterbalance this trend by triggering general avalanche situations (2).

-Alpine mass movements
+Vulnerabilities - Alpine mass movements

 The degradation of permafrost in steep slopes is a major factor for the reduced stability of rock walls and the rock fall pattern.
 Increased precipitation might lead to more frequent and extended slope instabilities in the future.
 In particular, the changes of intense precipitation could impact the shallow landslides (through the surface water runoff and stream actions), while the changes of long-term precipitation could impact the deep landslides (through underground water action).
 On the other hand, the possible future decrease of summer precipitation may have a positive effect by reducing the deep and shallow landslides activity (2).